roboportal/dakka/README.md

 ## Installing

-To install Dakka click <a href="https://www.dakka.dev/">Chrome extension</a> and this will take you to Chrome Web Store.
+To install Dakka click <a href="https://chrome.google.com/webstore/detail/dakka/gllikifiancbeplnkdnpnmmhhlncghej" target="_blank" rel="noreferrer">Chrome extension</a> and this will take you to Chrome Web Store.
 Follow next steps to start generating tests:

 1. Open Chrome devtools
 2. Enable Dakka